Laidout/laxkit/README.md

     make
     make install

-If you type ./configure --prefix=/your/own/install/path, then the laxkit will get installed in prefix/include, prefix/share/doc, prefix/lib, etc.
+If you type `./configure --prefix=/your/own/install/path`, then the laxkit will get installed in prefix/include, prefix/share/doc, prefix/lib, etc.
 What files were installed are put into the file install.log.

-By default, 'make install' will plop down everything in /usr/local/include and /usr/local/lib.
+By default, `'make install'` will plop down everything in /usr/local/include and /usr/local/lib.
 The end result is three libraries:

     liblaxkit.a        The laxkit core